AerialScreensaver/Aerial/README.md

 - If you only want the `.saver`, [version 3.6.3](https://github.com/JohnCoates/Aerial/releases/tag/v3.6.3) is the latest available.

 - If you want to use the old desktop mode from Companion, [version 1.5.3beta1](https://github.com/AerialScreensaver/Aerial/releases/download/v1.5.3beta1/Aerial.Companion.zip) is the latest : you *will need* to disable the update checks as you will be prompted to upgrade to version 4 !
-It will automatically donload version 3.6.3 at first launch.
+It will automatically download version 3.6.3 at first launch.

 ## Build from source